john-clark/rust-oxide-umod/README.md

 Adds an in-game UI with custom text and images

 [Server Rewards](https://umod.org/plugins/server-rewards)
-Earn reward points in various ways and spend them on many different options in the GUI reward store
+Earn reward points iand spend them on  different options in the GUI reward store

 [Shared Doors](https://umod.org/plugins/shared-doors)
 Sharing doors with friends via the tool cupboard.

-[Sharp Auto Code Locks](https://umod.org/plugins/sharp-auto-code-locks)
+[Sharp Auto Code Locks](https://umod.org/plugins/sharp-auto-code-locks) Automagically adds a codelock to a door with a set pin

 [Shoot To Ban](https://umod.org/plugins/shoot-to-ban)
+banning players easy, with just shooting your gun.

 [ShowCrosshair](https://oxidemod.org/plugins/showcrosshair.2057/)
 Shows a crosshair on the screen